filip-herceg/ReViewPoint/docs/content/architecture.md

 # ReViewPoint System Architecture

 Welcome to the technical architecture overview for ReViewPoint—a modular, scalable, and LLM-powered platform for scientific paper review.
-This document provides a visual and narrative guide to the system's structure, data flow, and extensibility.
+This document provides a comprehensive visual and narrative guide to the system's structure, data flow, and extensibility.

+## Overview

+ReViewPoint is built as a modern full-stack application with:

+- **Backend**: FastAPI with Python 3.11+, PostgreSQL, and async operations
+- **Frontend**: React 18+ with TypeScript, Vite, and modern tooling
+- **Architecture**: Layered design with clear separation of concerns
+- **Scalability**: Microservices-ready with Docker containerization
+- **Testing**: Comprehensive test coverage (135+ backend tests, 672+ frontend tests)
+- **Documentation**: Complete coverage of all source files and components

 ## Document Structure